Coherent multiple-antenna block-fading channels at finite blocklength: Main Results

-The dispersion~\eqref{eq:vmindef} is expressed as minimization over input distributions on $\mathbb{R}^{n_t\times T}$ that achieve capacity of the channel.
-As will be shown soon, there may be many different caids, but in typical MIMO scenarios, it turns out they all achieve the same dispersion, which can be in turn calculated for the simplest Telatar caid (i.i.d.
+\begin{remark} The remainder term $o(\sqrt{n})$ in~\eqref{eq:thm1e1} depends on the system parameters $(n_t,n_r, T, P_H)$ in a complicated way, which we do not attempt to study here. \end{remark}

+The behavior of dispersion found in Theorem \ref{thm:mimo_dispersion} turns out to depend crucially on whether $\rank(H) \leq 1$ a.s. or not.
+When $\rank(H) > 1$, all capacity achieving input distributions (caids) yield the same conditional variance \eqref{eq:vmindef}, yet when $\rank(H) \leq 1$, the conditional variance varies over the set of caids.
+The following theorem discusses the case where $\PP[\rank \mat H > 1]>0$.
+In this case, the dispersion~\eqref{eq:vmindef} can be calculated for the simplest Telatar caid (i.i.d.
 Gaussian matrix $\mat X$).
 The following theorem gives full details.

 \begin{theorem} Assume that $\PP[\rank \mat H > 1]>0$, then $V(P)=V_{iid}(P)$, where

 where $\{\Lambda_i^2, i=1,\ldots,n_{\min}\}$ are eigenvalues of $\mat{H}\mat{H}^T$, $V_{AWGN}(P) = \frac{\log^2 e}{2}\left(1 - \frac{1}{\left( 1 + P \right)^2}\right)$, and